nocko/nRF51-devel/README.md

 General Workflow
 ----------------

-1. Add new components or change the circuit diagram in tdcs.sch using *gschem*.
+1. Add new components or change the circuit diagram in nRF51.sch using *gschem*.

 1. Run: ```gsch2pcb project```